-Utility-scale solar farm with battery storage
+Utility-scale solar farm

-Product Executive.
+Product

 I'm a product and design executive with 14 years of experience building platforms that operate in the real world.
 Solar fields, police cruisers and private equity back offices.
 If the problem is complex and the stakes are real, that's where I do my best work.